 Historic Plats/Atlases/Sources: Historic General Land Office (GLO) maps were also reviewed for the Project area and no evidence of the built environment was identified (see Figure 2).
-Aerial imagery was viewed for the years 1946, 1961, 1995, 2019, and 2020.
-No structures were visible on the aerial imagery until 2021, when the current Northern Divide Wind Energy Center including the nearby operations and maintenance facility, collection substation and wind turbines were constructed.
-The 1946, 1961, 1995, and 2019 aerial images show the Project area being used strictly for agriculture, with indications of field clearing piles and low-lying wet areas that had been left unplanted.
+Aerial imagery was viewed for the years 1938, 1952, 1960, 1995, 2018, and 2019.
+No structures were visible on any of the imagery.
+It can be challenging to see on some of the imagery, but it appears that the Project area was either left for grazing or utilized for agriculture prior to construction of the current Emmons-Logan Wind Energy Center.
+The 2019 aerial is the first image that shows the current substation and wind turbines being constructed.
 This information can be found on the ND Historical Map & Aerial Dissemination Service website at: <https://aerial.dwr.nd.gov>.

-Study Unit: Souris River Study Unit
+Study Unit: Southern Missouri River Study Unit